How Milk Thistle for Dogs Protects the Liver

 - Capsules: Usually most economical for small to medium dogs

-- Powder: Often best value for large dogs
+- Powder: May be best value for large dogs

 - Tinctures: Typically most expensive but easiest to dose precisely